PastorekMatej/Analytics-Service/README.md

 - ✅ Submit written texts for comprehensive analysis
 - ✅ Save texts for later analysis
+- ✅ View all saved texts in a list below the submission form
+- ✅ Delete saved texts with confirmation
+- ✅ View text preview, creation date, and analysis status (analyzed/pending)
 - ✅ View detailed progress reports with error categorization
 - ✅ Track improvement over time with visual dashboards
 - ✅ Assign a teacher for personalized guidance (optional)